 Functional medicine for Psoriasis is proving to be an effective strategy for many people.
 Functional medicine takes a detect, remove, and repair approach to identify foods, chronic infections, and chemicals that may be triggering the immune system and driving the immune response.

-Once the immune triggers have been identified, the next step is removing them and focusing on repairing damage to the immune system barriers.
+Once the immune triggers have been identified, the next step is to remove them and focus on repairing damage to the immune system barriers.
 Usually, the intestinal tract and intestinal lining need to be repaired, and in some cases, the blood-brain barrier must also be supported.

 Before and after pictures of hand and foot psoriasis:

-Here are some before and after pictures using where functional medicine was used with hand and foot psoriasis.
+Here are some before and after pictures of where functional medicine was used with hand and foot psoriasis.

 Diagnosis for Rosacea: